adrianjhpc/benchio/README.md

 # benchio
-A research version of the benchio, which is a parallel I/O benchmark.
+A research version of benchio, which is a parallel I/O benchmark.

+## Authors

+Adrian Jackson, David Henty, Fiona Reid
+EPCC, The University of Edinburgh